hocon

 .

-Here is an simple configuration defined in hocon .conf file
+Here is a simple configuration defined in the hocon .conf file

 key:value